-In 2006, only 15 per cent of adults in Kenya had an account with a formal financial institution, such as a bank.1 Over 30 per cent of adults used informal financial services, including through informal groups, employers and unregistered moneylenders.
-More than 40 per cent of adults were entirely excluded from financial services in 2006.
-With the development of mobile money, 71 per cent of adults used mobile money by 2015.
-This also accelerated the opening of bank accounts: by 2015, the penetration of bank accounts had grown to 38 per cent of adults.
+In 2006, only 15% of adults in Kenya had an account with a formal financial institution, such as a bank.34 Over 30% of adults used informal financial services, including through informal groups, employers and unregistered moneylenders.
+More than 40% of adults were entirely excluded from financial services in 2006.
+With the development of mobile money, by 2015, 71% of adults used mobile money.
+This also accelerated the opening of bank accounts: by 2015, the penetration of bank accounts had grown to 38% of adults.
 Indeed, mobile financial services appear to complement rather than replace traditional banking services.
-About half of those that use mobile money also have a bank account, and most bank account users also use a mobile money service.2
+About half of those that use mobile money also have a bank account, and most bank account users also use a mobile money service.35